krasserm/krasserm.github.io/_posts/2018-01-03-machine-learning-resources.md

 machine learning basics.
 Part 2 covers deep neural network basics, convolutional neural networks (CNNs) and recurrent neural networks (RNNs).
 The content is comparable to that of the [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning) but is presented in a more academic way.
-Part 3 covers more advanced topics such as auto-encoders, representation learning, graphical model and deep generative models.
+Part 3 covers more advanced topics such as autoencoders, representation learning, graphical model and deep generative models.
 Be prepared to use [Machine learning - a probabilistic perspective](https://mitpress.mit.edu/books/machine-learning-0) as a companion ;-) The *Deep learning* book is not for practitioners but a great theoretical overview of the field.